LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 21)

+- more playing around with the byte-prefixed-paths in deps, so `@/` means a source file and `!/` means a cache file. should really have types tho. it's error prone to pass around strings.
+- figured out why `NOCACHE franca ../cc.fr a.c -r` was crashing: codegen_thread_main was calling write_protect for any jit, not just if expecting_wx=true, and run_franca_file was setting expecting_wx when it didn't need to.
+- fixed tracy zones in report_aot_progress to include the compiler identity so it works when you have nested modules

 ## (Jun 20)

 - converting backend/lib.fr to something you can #use instead of #import_std.